Varieties of initial dialgebras and some of their Koszul dual operads: General construction of initial dialgebras

+\begin{definition} Let $\Var$ be a variety of algebras defined by a single identity of the form \eqref{generalID}.
+Then the variety of initial $\Var$-dialgebras is obtained from the variety of $\Var$-dialgebras by adjoining an additional identity of the form \eqref{initialID}. \end{definition}

-\begin{remark} Indeed, Theorem~\ref{initial} extends to varieties defined by several identities.
-Since the condition of $\Var^{(\star)}\langle X\rangle$ works for each single defining identity, it follows that for a variety $\Var$ given by a family of identities we still have $\Var^{(\star)}\langle X\rangle \in \Var$. \end{remark}
+\begin{remark} In fact, Theorem~\ref{initial} and Definition~\ref{definitial} extend naturally to varieties defined by several identities.
+More precisely, suppose that a variety $\Var$ is defined by a family of identities

+where each $f_i$ is of the form \eqref{generalID}.
+For every such identity, we consider the corresponding dialgebra identity $f_i^{\I}=0$ obtained from \eqref{initialID}.
+Then the variety of initial $\Var$-dialgebras is defined as the subvariety of $\Var$-dialgebras satisfying all identities $f_i^{\I}=0$, $i\in I$.
+In particular, if $A$ belongs to this variety, then the algebra $A^{(\star)}$ belongs to $\Var$. \end{remark}

-\begin{example} Consider the variety $\Var = \Com$ of commutative associative algebras.
+\begin{example} Consider the variety $\Var = \Com$ of commutative-associative algebras.
 In this case $\di$-$\Com = \Perm$, the variety of perm algebras defined by associativity and right-commutativity.
 The initial commutative dialgebra then coincides with a perm algebra satisfying the additional identity

-Using commutativity in $\di$-$\Com$, we obtain that $\di$-$\Com^{\I}$ is a two-sided perm algebra. \end{example}
+Using commutativity $a\vdash b=b\dashv a$ in $\di$-$\Com$, it follows that $\di$-$\Com^{\I}$ is a two-sided perm algebra, that is, an associative algebra satisfying the identities of left- and right-commutativity.
+For further details on perm algebras, see \cite{perm2,binaryperm}. \end{example}

 \begin{example} Now let $\Var = \Lie$.
 It is well known that $\di$-$\Lie = \Leib$, where $\Leib$ denotes the variety of Leibniz algebras.
 In this situation, the initial Lie dialgebra coincides with a Leibniz algebra satisfying the additional identity